These are some of the questions you may have after you've made your purchase. Click on the relevant question from the list below to view the answers.

 We aim to reply to you within three working days of your request, and if approved, a refund will be made to the payment card used at the time of purchase.
 There is no cancellation fee but please note that we do not refund any fees you may have paid for extending the assignment period or changing nominee details.

-If you have a brand new vehicle that has not yet been registered, ask the vehicle dealer to register the vehicle with the new number.
-You will need to give the dealer your Certificate of Entitlement.
+If you are getting a brand new vehicle that has not yet been registered, ask the vehicle dealer if they can register the vehicle with the new number.

 You will need to purchase the new plates from a registered number plate supplier, who will ensure the plates are made to the correct legal standards.
 More information about number plates can be found here: